 Eligible Persons may participate in the Equity Incentive Plan.
-"Eligible Persons" under the Equity Incentive Plan consist of any Director, officer, employee or consultant (as defined in the Equity Incentive Plan) of the Corporation or of a subsidiary.
+'Eligible Persons' under the Equity Incentive Plan consist of any Director, officer, employee or consultant (as defined in the Equity Incentive Plan) of the Corporation or of a subsidiary.
 A participant ("Participant") is an Eligible Person to whom an award has been granted under the Equity Incentive Plan.
 The Equity Incentive Plan provides the Corporation with the option to grant to Eligible Persons Bonus Shares, Restricted Shares, Restricted Share Units, Performance Share Units, Deferred Share Units and other Share-Based Awards.

-Subject to the adjustment provisions provided for in the Equity Incentive Plan and the applicable rules and regulations of all regulatory authorities to which the Corporation is subject (including any stock exchange), the total number of Common Shares reserved for issuance pursuant to awards granted under the Equity Incentive Plan will be equal to a number that (A) if, and for so long as the Common Shares are listed on the TSXV, shall not exceed the lower of (i) 367,563 Common Shares and (ii) twenty percent (20%) of the issued and outstanding Common Shares as of March 31, 2017, representing 2,940,511 Common Shares, which number shall include Common Shares issuable pursuant to options issued under the Stock Option Plan.
+Subject to the adjustment provisions provided for in the Equity Incentive Plan and the applicable rules and regulations of all regulatory authorities to which the Corporation is subject (including any stock exchange), the total number of Common Shares reserved for issuance pursuant to awards granted under the Equity Incentive Plan will be equal to a number that (A) if, and for so long as the Common Shares are listed on the TSXV, shall not exceed the lower of (i) 915,701 Common Shares (representing 2.5% of the number of Common Shares issued and outstanding as of June 27, 2018) and (ii) fifteen percent (15%) of the issued and outstanding Common Shares as of June 27, 2018, representing 5,494,209 Common Shares, which number shall include Common Shares issuable pursuant to options issued under the Stock Option Plan.